garfix/nli-go/doc/manual/knowledge-engineer/ontology.md

 The semantic modelling of the world in an NLI system is called an ontology.
 It has several parts.

-## Entity types
+## Sorts

 Any entity you are using has a type: the sort.
-Each entity type needs a simple identifier, like
+Each sort needs a simple identifier, like

     person
     work
     country

-The types themselves are not defined anywhere, but you will need them in several places.
+The sorts themselves are not defined anywhere, but you will need them in several places.

 ## Relations